JGibson90/MS2---London-Life/README.md

 3. As a user, I want to be able to easily interact with the site and the applications within

     1. The Google Maps API has 3 seperate dropdown menus to choose from.
 Each one contains a different set of locations with corresponing markers and info windows which appear on the map with a Drop animation when they are selected
     2. The sign up form has EmailJS integration and will notify the user if the inputs are not entered correctly.
-It also shows a modal on submitting the form.

-### Fixes
-- Given that the Map is a section in it's own right I don't feel the need to add a heading as I think it will detract from the flow of the page.
+Upon successfully submitting the form, an auto reply is sent to the user confirming that they have signed up to the newsletter successfully.

+## Further Testing
+- The project was tested on Google Chrome, Mozilla Firefox, Safari for iOS and Microsoft Edge.
+- The project was viewed on a variety of different devices such as Desktop, Laptop, iPhone 7, iPhone 8, iPhone 11, and iPad.
+- I asked friends and family to view the project and give feedback on any user experience issues and/or bugs.

+## EmailJS Testing
+- Firstly I set up my two templates for my emails, one being the auto reply to the user and the other being the one sent to the London Life email which can be seen [here](assets/images/EmailJSTemplate2.PNG) and [here](assets/images/EmailJSTemplate1.PNG) respectively.
+- Then I filled in the form with my details and checked to see if I recieved both the auto reply and the confirmation that there was a new sign up to the newsletter.
+Proof of which can be seen [here](assets/images/EmailJSTest-3.PNG), [here](assets/images/EmailJSTest-4.PNG) and [here.](assets/images/EmailJSTest-5.PNG)

 # Bugs
-Following on from Testing I also encoutered these bugs, below each one are the relevant fixes.
+Following on from Testing I also encoutered these bugs.
 ## During development
 - Signup form refused to center despite Bootstrap grid and CSS styling
     - Shift + f5 to clear the cache
 - Google Maps markers and info windows not appearing in the map
     - Tutor Support, my mentor and Stack Overflow helped me decipher where I was going wrong
+- On iPhone the phone input on the form could not be entered correctly due to the pattern I had specified
+    - I removed the hyphens from the pattern to fix the issue

 # Deployment